opencomponents/opencomponents.github.io/website/docs/miscellaneous/template-system.md

 ### With the CLI

 The CLI allow to bootstrap a new component with the `init` command.
-By default if no `templateType` is passed to the command a component of type `oc-template-handlebars` is created.
+By default if no `templateType` is passed to the command a component of type `oc-template-es6` is created.
 Optionally you can pass any valid template as long as it follow the conventions mentioned above.

 Usage:

 ```
-$ oc init myComponent oc-template-jade
+$ oc init myComponent oc-template-jade  # Legacy template - ES6 recommended for new components
 ```

 Check the [CLI documentation](/docs/components/cli) for more details.